Return to Index

 - Transcutaneous bilirubin (TcB)—a light is passed through the baby's skin to screen for high bilirubin levels

-- Blood test—to check level of bilirubin in blood, may be done if TcB shows a risk for high bilirubin levels
+- Blood test—to check level of bilirubin in blood.
+This may be done if TcB shows a risk for high bilirubin levels

 Most babies with jaundice will not need treatment.
 Jaundice in formula-fed infants will usually clear up in two weeks.
 In breastfed babies, jaundice usually clears up in 2-3 weeks.